RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

     .. note::

-       The overload protection is valid for low-frequency signals.
-For input signals that contain frequency components beyond 1 kHz, the full-scale value defines the maximum admissible input voltage.
+       Overload protection applies to low frequency signals.
+For input signals containing frequency components above 1 kHz, the full scale value defines the maximum permissible input voltage.

     .. note::

-        The SMA connectors on the cables connected to Red Pitaya must correspond to the standard MIL­C­39012.
-The central pin must be of suitable length, otherwise, the SMA connector installed in Red Pitaya will mechanically damage the SMA connector.
+        The SMA connectors on the cables connected to Red Pitaya must comply with the MILC39012 standard.
+The centre pin must be of suitable length, otherwise the SMA connector installed in Red Pitaya will mechanically damage the SMA connector.
-        The central pin of the SMA connector on Red Pitaya will lose contact with the board and the board will not be possible to repair due to the mechanical damage (separation of the pad from the board).
+        The centre pin of the SMA connector on Red Pitaya will lose contact with the board and the board will not be repairable due to the mechanical damage (separation of the pad from the board).

 .. _jumper_pos: